-This website contains a range of free resources for the creative industries, including materials that can be freely downloaded, copied, printed and re-distributed.
+This website contains a range of free resources for entrepreneurs in the creative industries, including materials that can be freely downloaded, copied, printed and re-distributed.
 These free resources can be offered as free downloads from your own website and/or given away as part of training workshop materials, conference documentation – or in any other way.
 The Creative Commons licence (see below) which means that anyone can copy, print and re-distribute them provided they are not changed or sold.
 [But if you would like to sell them or adapt these free resources, contact David Parrish’s office first.]

 The free eBook version in English is available here.
 Also published as a free eBook in some other languages (Lithuanian, Georgian and traditional/complex Chinese for Taiwan).
 Further translations can be arranged, subject to a publishing agreement – see ‘Translations’ below.